-Her New York Times bestselling memoir, The Light of the World, tells the story of a life well-lived tragically cut short.
+Her New York Times bestselling memoir, The Light of the World, a Pulitzer finalist, tells the story of a life well-lived tragically cut short.
 Through her poetic and lucid prose, Alexander recounts her idyllic marriage and shares how she found the strength to keep on living after the sudden death of her husband.
-Joyce Carol Oates said, “The Light of the World, is as its title suggests, a bittersweet testament to love and the memory of love, one of the most compelling memoirs of loss that I have ever read.”
+Joyce Carol Oates said, “The Light of the World is, as its title suggests, a bittersweet testament to love and the memory of love, one of the most compelling memoirs of loss that I have ever read.”
 First Lady Michelle Obama named it her favorite book of 2015.

 An advocate of the arts as a critical element of civic dialogue, Alexander has been contributing to ongoing conversations about race, immigration, and social justice throughout her career.
 She once remarked, “Poetry is not meant to cheer; rather, poetry challenges, and moves us towards transformation.”
 In 2015, she conducted workshop for National Poetry Month at the White House.